Child’s skeleton, 3 abandoned siblings found in Texas apartment, sheriff says - NewsBreak

 The Harris County Sheriff’s Office said a 15-year-old called to report his 9-year-old brother had been dead for a year and was inside the home.
 The teen told authorities that his deceased brother was in the room next to his.

-“Very horrific situation out here, very tragic,” said Sheriff Ed Gonzalez.
-“Been in this business for a long time, and I had never heard of a scenario like this.
-It really caught me by surprise.”Sheriff: SC man serving in US Army accused of murdering grandparents in Chester County, arrested in Germany

-Deputies found the body as well as the teen and two other siblings ages 10 and 7.
+Deputies found the body as well as the teen and two other siblings ages 10 and 7.‘It was a necessary sacrifice,’ mother told police after child found dead in hot bedroom, report says

 Calling the case “heartbreaking,” Gonzalez said the children “appeared malnourished and showed signs of physical injury.”